Polly-Contrib/Polly.Contrib.AzureFunctions.CircuitBreaker/README.md

 ### Demo: Using the circuit-breaker in an Azure function

 + Start the functions app locally [using the Azure Functions Core Tools local development experience](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-local), or deploy to your Azure subscription and set environment variables similar to the choices in `local.settings.json`.
-+ Hit the endpoint configured in your function app for `FooFragileFunction_WithCircuitBreaker`, repeatedly.
++ Hit the endpoint configured in your function app for `FooFragileFunctionWithCircuitBreaker`, repeatedly.
   - The endpoint simulates an operation failing 50% of the time.
   - The sample is configured to break the circuit for 10 seconds when 2 consecutive failures have occurred.